 Creativity flows from the deepest part of our person.
 What we make is an expression of who we are – our formation.

-My dad embodied these ideas, maintaining an uncanny integrity and creative disposition regardless of where he was found – at work or with his family and friends.
+My dad embodied these ideas, maintaining an uncanny integrity and creative disposition regardless of where he was found.

 My dad was a quintessential husband – loving, gentle, strong, providing, protecting, and caring.
 He was also a quintessential father – present, teaching, guiding, watchful, my net when I jumped.
 This isn't to say that he was perfect.
 Nor is it to say that he somehow came from the perfect place, in the perfect family, with the perfect circumstances to have become such a person.